hdlugas/MZsearch/README.md

 <a name="create-conda-env"></a>
 ## 1. Install dependencies
 MZsearch requires the Python dependencies Matplotlib, NumPy, Pandas, and SciPy, Pyteomics, and netCDF4.
 Specifically, this software was validated with python=3.12.4, matplotlib=3.8.4, numpy=1.26.4, pandas=2.2.2, scipy=1.13.1, pyteomics=4.7.2, and nedCDF4=1.6.5, although it may work with other versions of these tools.
-A user may consider creating a conda environment (see [https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)).
+A user may consider creating a conda environment (see [https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) for getting started with conda if you are unfamiliar).

 <a name="functionality"></a>
 ## 2. Functionality